unixorn/awesome-zsh-plugins/README.md

 - [nvm](https://github.com/lukechilds/zsh-nvm) - ZSH plugin for installing, updating and loading `nvm`.
 - [oath](https://github.com/alexdesousa/oath) - Manages 2FA authentication 6 digit tokens.
 It was highly inspired by this article about [using oathtool for 2 step verification](https://www.cyberciti.biz/faq/use-oathtool-linux-command-line-for-2-step-verification-2fa/).
 - [oclif completion generator](https://github.com/MunifTanjim/oclif-plugin-completion) - Generates shell completions for commands lacking them.
+- [oh-my-gpt](https://github.com/vicotrbb/oh-my-gpt) - Provides an easy-to-use interface for interacting with OpenAI's GPT models directly from your terminal.
+It allows you to send queries, analyze files, and get AI-powered assistance for various tasks.
 - [oh-my-matrix](https://github.com/amstrad/oh-my-matrix) - Turn your terminal into the matrix.
 - [oh-my-posh-manager](https://github.com/wintermi/zsh-oh-my-posh) - Manages the oh-my-posh theme engine, along with providing a default powerline-like theme.
 - [oh-my-tmux-manager](omt-manager) - Lets you easily manage your tmux configurations.